Q1: How should wind estimates provided by Early Alert be interpreted?

 Q2: Why are “worst-case” wind estimates used?

 Worst-case estimates help decision-makers account for potential forecasting errors.
-Specifically, they reflect the typical one-category margin of error in Saffir-Simpson scale intensity forecasts, allowing users to plan for a storm that may be stronger than predicted.
+Specifically, they reflect the “worst-case” scenario projections for a given tropical cyclone.
+Due to the inherent uncertainty in storm track and intensity, these estimates are intended typical one-category margin of error in Saffir-Simpson scale intensity forecasts, allowing users to plan for a storm that may be stronger than predicted.

 Q3: What are the “worst-case” wind estimates based on?